 A small outpost in the middle of the Pacific Ocean that is teeming with pelagic action, the remote Costa Rica island of Cocos is one of the world’s finest liveaboard dive destinations.
 It is a remarkable location frequented almost entirely by Costa Rican liveaboard expeditions, drawn by the promise of squadrons of hammerhead sharks, Galapagos, tiger, silky, blacktip, silvertip and whitetip reef sharks and a multitude of numerous species of rays.

 This region has been afforded marine park status to protect the thriving rainforest on the island and marine eco-system underwater.
-The eco-system has been largely untouched by humans, offering the lucky few a rare glimpse into a world where nature reigns supreme.
+The eco-system has been largely untouched by humans, offering the lucky few liveaboard divers a rare glimpse into a world where nature reigns supreme.
 The marine life is largely unafraid of humans.
 Mobula rays even seem to mistake divers for cleaning stations as they gracefully swerve ever closer.
 It is not by accident that the island was the setting for Jurassic Park.

-If you're ready for some unforgettable encounters with hammerhead sharks, eagle rays and whale sharks, or you just love to dive in water filled with schools of fish, we recommend liveaboards that operate out of Puntarenas on Costa Rica's west coast, to the island of Cocos, where the country's best scuba diving is located:
+If you're ready for some unforgettable encounters with hammerhead sharks, eagle rays and whale sharks, or you just love to dive in water filled with schools of fish, we recommend liveaboards that operate on Costa Rica's west coast out of Puntarenas to the island of Cocos where the country's best scuba diving is located: